These sourdough cheese scones are tender and cheesy with a hint of fresh chives. They're a great use for discard sourdough starter.

 Often scones are sweet but these are savory sourdough scones, a bit like an American biscuit.
 They're tender and cheesy with flecks of flavorful green chives.

-The dough can be made a bit ahead of time and kept in the fridge until you're ready to bake.
+The dough can be made quickly and kept in the fridge until you’re ready to bake.
+Here’s a version of flaky cheese scones that uses buttermilk instead of sourdough.

 Sourdough discard recipes